CVE-2025-54376: Hoverfly WebSocket Auth Bypass

 Some criteria for the selection:

-• CVE published today (18/09/25)
+• CVE published today (18-09-25)

 • Open source (easy patch diffing)

-Choosing a CVE for Analysis
+Choosing a CVE

-First step is picking a candidate CVE.
+The first step is picking a candidate CVE.
 Some common sources:

-Why might we pick open source?
+Why might we opt for open source?
 It makes patch diffing trivial; you can grab vulnerable and patched versions from git, run git diff, and immediately see what changed.
 Version control gives you a clean view of the root cause, and small, well-scoped fixes (bounds checks, input validation, auth logic) are perfect for quick analysis.

 In this instance, I check most recent CVEs on the NVD search page.
 I was going to go for the very first one (CVE-2025-10667); SQL injection on an open source web app.